nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

     ![APIM Architecture](images/common/keyvault.png)
      ![APIM Architecture](images/common/access-policy.png)

-7. Add custom domain for each of the APIM endpoints
+7. Add a custom domain for each of the APIM endpoints
        ![APIM Architecture](images/common/custom-domain.png)

 # Custom Domain and DNS Considerations
-APIM in internal Mode DNS is managed by the User.
-APIM in external mode Default DNS resolution is provided by Azure DNS.
-For custom domain, user need to do the DNS configuration.
+APIM in Internal Mode DNS is managed by the user.
+APIM in External Mode Default DNS resolution is provided by Azure DNS.
+For Custom Domain, the user needs to do the DNS configuration.

 ```
 #APIM default domain